SSRTDevs/Twitterify/readME.md

 - The flask server soley interacted with the Twitter API's to extract data and processed it based on the corresponding requests made by the React Server at the frontend.

 ### Tech Stacks used
-- Tech Stack used: React JS, Flask
+- Tech Stack used: React JS, Flask,

 ### How to Contribute